-Every QB class has that middle-round signal-caller who’ll go on to play a decade or more as a quality backup and spot starter.
+Every QB class has that middle-round signal-caller who’ll go on to play a decade or more as a quality backup and spot-starter.
 Fresno State QB Jake Haener has a very good chance to be that guy in the 2023 NFL Draft.
 He doesn’t have overwhelming traits, but his intangibles and toughness will take him far.

-Haener was incredibly productive with the Bulldogs, amassing over 9,000 passing yards, 67 touchdowns, and just 17 interceptions in three years with the team.
+Haener was incredibly productive with the Bulldogs, amassing over 9,000 passing yards, 67 touchdowns, and just 17 interceptions in three years with the program.
 He’s a solid-enough athlete with the arm necessary to hold his own, and his anticipation is what will truly lift him up as a stellar safety blanket.

 5) Hendon Hooker, Tennessee